vtnguyen04/NeuRalnet-from-scratch/README.md

 # Neural Network Framework Inspired by PyTorch & PyTorch Lightning

 This repository contains the implementation of a neural network framework that mimics the behavior of PyTorch and PyTorch Lightning.
-Created by Võ Thành Nguyễn, this framework is designed to provide a user-friendly interface for building, training, and validating deep learning models, with a focus on customizability and extensibility.
+Created by me (Võ Thành Nguyễn), this framework is designed to provide a user-friendly interface for building, training, and validating deep learning models, Help everyone gain a deeper understanding of the implementation of an artificial network from scratch.

 ## Features